 Ionic has quite a wide range of plugins and integration capabilities

-There is always a possibility of integrating a number of tools with Ionic, if you think that what you gain from it is not enough.
+You can always integrate a number of tools with Ionic if you think that what you gain from it is not enough.
 If you want to know what type of plugins and technologies could possibly be integrated into the SDK – look no further than its official website.
 Moreover, the site gives you the ability to access the upper-mentioned editions right from it.
-Although, there is a little catch to consider: some of the tools could only be accessed with the Enterprise version of Ionic, and that requires payments to use Premier plugins and tools.
-But, on the other hand, there is a list of the Cordova plugins, that are also integrable and conveniently sorted into the platform availability list (you can find it following this link).
+Although, there is a little catch to consider: some of the tools can only be accessed with the Enterprise version of Ionic, and that requires payments to use Premier plugins and tools.
+But, on the other hand, there is a list of the Cordova plugins, that is also integrable and conveniently sorted into the platform availability list (you can find it following this link).
 Or, if you prefer Capacitor to Cordova or you cannot find the plugin needed, you can also use those.
 Also, the full procedure can be a little trickier at times.

 Ionic is a single codebase across various platforms

 Ionic has a wide range of UI elements and quick prototyping

 Ionic is quite successful in mimicking the overall feel, look, and flair of native apps.
 The reason for this is the UI component library, full of ready-made elements and components to build GUIs or for the purpose of customization.
 When you add web components to this already awesome brew you get a quickened UI logic development process as well as native look retention with no additional costs.

 With this, we finish looking at React Native and Ionic separately.
 Now we get to the all-out war!
 Well, there will be no violence involved, but, nonetheless, we would use sheer comparison to declare which framework would emerge victorious, when meeting face-to-face.

 Pros of React Native in comparison to Ionic

 In this part of the article, we will discuss the spheres, where React Native outshines Ionic and explain why we declared so.
 Enough introductions, let’s get down to it.